pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ERRADA

-Item.
 58. Not only will the company compensate for the damage caused, but it will also help develop all communities around Minas Gerais.

-Item.
 58. A empresa não apenas indenizará os danos causados, mas também ajudará no desenvolvimento de todas as comunidades do entorno de Minas Gerais.